 The VMware Cloud Foundation platform provides consistent infrastructure for private and public cloud environments.
 You can think of this mixed environment as a VMware hybrid cloud that supplies a common operating model for all your applications and workloads.
 As a result, you can seamlessly manage VMs and orchestrate containers across the hybrid cloud.

 VMware Cloud Foundation is built on full-stack hyperconverged infrastructure technology, with key components for cloud-native compute, storage, networking and management.
-Many organizations already use these components—which include VMware vSphere, VMware vSAN, VMware NSX and VMware vRealize Suite—to virtualize data centers and create private cloud environments.
+Many organisations already use these components—which include VMware vSphere, VMware vSAN, VMware NSX and VMware vRealize Suite—to virtualise data centres and create private cloud environments.
 Employing this consistent infrastructure helps accelerate the migration of apps from private to public clouds.
 At the same time, using a consistent, familiar set of solutions for multiple environments dramatically simplifies management and eliminates steep learning curves for new tools.

 For visibility across multi-cloud environments that may not have consistent infrastructure, CloudHealth by VMware provides tools to streamline cost, usage, security and governance: